-You can also schedule the same tweet for other social media platforms that you will find in the “Select Accounts” section, just by checking the box beside their name.
+Navigate to the right to select the post’s destination Twitter account .
+You can also schedule the same tweet for other social media platforms that you will find in the “Select Accounts” section just by checking the box beside their name.

-Step 4: Schedule your Tweet
+Step 3: Schedule Your Tweet

 Add to queue: You can use this option to schedule your tweet for the next available time according to your pre-set schedule.

-Share now: No time in between, Instant sharing.
+Share Now: No time in between, Instant sharing.

-Share next: This option will put your tweet on the top of the queue to be sent next.
+Share Next: This option will put your tweet on the top of the queue to be sent next.